Whole Grains: Flavors You Can Savor

 Whole grains create a sense of fullness, or satiety, better than those that provide just carbohydrates.
 The reason for this is that it takes longer to digest fat and fiber than it does to break down carbohydrates.
 By eating a whole grain versus one that has been processed and stripped of its layers, you’re left feeling full.

 Shopping for whole grains can require a bit of label reading…but practice makes it better!
 Verify breads, crackers, tortillas, cereals, pizza crusts, etc., are whole grain.
 Look for whole wheat or another whole grain as the first ingredient versus traditional wheat flour with brown coloring added due to ingredients like caramel and/or molasses.

 Whole Day Whole Grain Day

-We’re excited to recognize Wednesday, March 30th, as Whole Day for Whole Grain day with our friends at the Whole Grain Council.
+We're excited to recognize the last Wednesday in March as Whole Day for Whole Grain day with our friends at the Whole Grain Council.

 Discover a new favorite whole grain in meals and snacks with these tips from the Whole Grain Council: The A-Z Guide to Cooking with Whole Grains!

 Published 3/28/2022, Reviewed 3/27/2023